shailendrabhandari/GHZ-game/README.md

 Project is created with:
 * Python version: 3.8
 * Qiskit version: 0.34.1
-* scipy.special: 1.7.1

 ## Setup
 This project uses Qiskit and scipy.
-The best way of installing qiskit is by using pip: `$ pip install qiskit` and `$ pip install scipy`
+The best way of installing qiskit is by using pip: `$ pip install qiskit`.
+You can even try with the latest version of Qiskit too.